openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/rs-configuration.md

 pool-on-node-1  aio:///dev/sdb?uuid=b7779970-793c-4dfa-b8d7-03d5b50a45b8  true     worker-node-1  Online  10GiB     0 B        10GiB      0 B
 ```

-In this case, the replica of the volume will be placed on any of the two pools i.e.
+In this case, the volume replicas will be provisioned on any two of the three pools i.e.
 - `pool-on-node-1` and `pool-on-node-2` or
 - `pool-on-node-1` and `pool-on-node-3` or
 - `pool-on-node-2` and `pool-on-node-3`